 Looking for a TI-89 cheap?
-You can get the TI-89 Titanium new or used on eBay for the best price.
+You can get the TI-89 Titanium Amazon with FREE shipping.

 It’s been almost 2 years since I first reviewed one of my favorite graphing calculators with a computer algebra system, the TI-89 Titanium.
 The original TI-89, a smaller version of the old TI-92, was released in 1998 after Texas Instruments realized people didn’t want to have to pack a suitcase to bring their calculator to class.
 The TI-92 was a great calculator, but it was huge and because it had a QWERTY keyboard, it was banned from almost every standardized test (because for some reason the College Board feels that allowing calculator manufacturers to place keys in QWERTY format gives students an insurmountable advantage on the SAT).
 By contrast, the TI-89, which has almost identical menu system and features, is the size of a normal graphing calculator and has is legal on most tests, including the SAT (but not the ACT).